How to find the help you need at home

 Can I arrange my own care?

 If you’re assessed as needing community care services you may be able to choose something called direct payments.

-These are regular payments paid by the council directly to you or a person you trust and allow you to buy and arrange your own care.
+These are regular payments paid by the health trust directly to you, or a person you trust, and allow you to buy and arrange your own care.

 Where should I look for help if I'm arranging care myself

 You can get help with things such as cleaning, shopping and personal care through private agencies.
-These agencies must be registered with the Care Quality Commission.
+These agencies must be registered with the RQIA.